nymtech/nym/documentation/operators/src/nodes/validator-setup.md

 # 26660: If prometheus is enabled
 # 22 : Default SSH port
 sudo ufw allow 26656,26660,22

+## !!
+FOR FULL NODES ONLY !! - exposing Nginx for serving web requests
+sudo ufw allow 80,443

 # to check everything worked
 sudo ufw status